JohnGreenData/Pixar-Films-Analysis/README.md

  - Excel

 Outputs
  - The full stakeholder report, including analysis, visualisations, and recommendations.
+(Pixar_Project_Report.pdf)
  - Analysis Excel Spreadsheet, also including visualisations.
+(Pixar_Data_Analysis.xlsx)
- - Raw Data sourced from Maven.
+ - Raw Data sourced from Maven. (/Raw_Data/)

 Data
 Data was sourced from Maven Analytics’ public dataset and covers all Pixar releases from 1995 to 2024.